Europe's seas to lose almost a third of life due to climate change: report | DW | 11.06.2019

 The question is how much are you able to gain from the ocean, and both the historic analysis of the last 70 years and the future forecast show that the total volume of what can live in our waters is decreasing and will further decrease.

-Climate change is largely to blame, but what how does overfishing play into all of this?
+Climate change is largely to blame, but how does overfishing play into all of this?

-The effects of fishing on marine animals biomass is quite a bit larger than that of climate change, but climate change is going to impact marine animal biomass whether we're fishing or not.
+The effect of fishing on marine animals' biomass is quite a bit larger than that of climate change, but climate change is going to impact marine animals' biomass whether we're fishing or not.

 If both fishing and climate change remain unchecked, we could see an ocean that's much more depleted than we can imagine now.
 In fact, a lot of the really drastic stock collapses we've seen in the past have often been due to the fact that a stock was not doing well due to an unfavorable environment and was fished very hard at the same time.
 So if those two pressures come together, we can see fairly drastic and rapid changes that may not be easy to reverse.